GuidoVarga/booking-manager/README.md

 - Database persistence (PostgreSQL + Prisma)
 - Full async state management (loading / error / retry)
 - SSR/ISR if the use case justified it

-(In that case Next.js would be a better choice than a Vite SPA)
+(Next.js would be a better choice than a Vite SPA)